filegator/filegator/docs/configuration/storage.md

 Please check the Flysystem [docs](https://flysystem.thephpleague.com/v1/docs/) for the exact setup required for each adapter.

-Note: Some adapters do not support folder operations or their support is limited.
+Notes: Some adapters do not support folder operations or their support is limited.
+Requiring additional libraries with [composer](https://getcomposer.org/download/) requires root access.

 ## Default Local Disk Adapter
 With default adapter you just need to configure where your `repository` folder is.
 This folder will serve as a root for everything else.